Advice for Parents/Guardians

 As well as gaining confidence, experience and a salary, your child will also gain a qualification:

-Functional Skills are qualifications in Maths, English and ICT that equip learners with the practical skills needed to learn, live and work successfully.
+Functional Skills are qualifications in Maths and English that equip learners with the practical skills needed to learn, live and work successfully.

 How to understand the progress of my child?

-To track the progress of the learner, we use a system called OneFile.
-This can tell us the percentage they have completed within the Apprenticeship.
-It also tells us work that has been set, outstanding work and completed work.
-We hold an annual parents’ evening, where you will meet with your child’s Learning and Development Officer (LDO) and they will go through your child’s progress and how they’re performing.
+To track the progress of an apprentice, we use an online e-portfolio system called OneFile.
+This can track how far through the Apprenticeship they are, providing a percentage of the total amount of work that has been completed.
+It is also an area where apprentices can complete write-ups and assignments, so very little use for any paper.
+We hold an annual parents’ evening, where you will meet with your child’s Subject Specialist Tutor (SST) and they will go through your child’s progress and how they’re performing at Alliance Learning and in the workplace.

 Is my child guaranteed a job?

-A study from the government shows that after completing an Apprenticeship, 85% of apprentices will stay in employment, with 64% staying with the same employer.
+A national study conducted by the Government shows that after completing an Apprenticeship, 90% of apprentices will stay in employment or go on to further education, most of those staying with the same employer.
 32% of all former apprentices receive a promotion within 12 months of finishing, and of those in work, 75% reported taking on more responsibility in their job.

 How much will my child get paid?

-The National Minimum Wage for apprentices aged 16 to 18 and those aged 19 or over who are in their first year is £3.40 per hour.
+The National Minimum Wage for apprentices aged 16 to 18 and those aged 19 or over who are in their first year is £5.28 per hour.
 All other apprentices are entitled to the National Minimum Wage for their age.
+The average wage an apprentice will start on is around £198 per week and this usually increases throughout their Apprenticeship.

 Whom to contact if any issues arise?